bxparks/AceTime/USER_GUIDE.md

   about 6 kB of flash memory and 177 bytes of static RAM.
 * Using 2 timezones with `BasicZoneProcessor increases the consumption to about 7 kB of flash and 183 bytes of RAM.
-* Loading the entire `zonedb::` zoneinfo database consumes 21 kB bytes of flash and 573 bytes of RAM.
+* Loading the entire `zonedb::` ZoneInfo Database consumes 21 kB bytes of flash and 573 bytes of RAM.
 * Adding the `SystemClock` to the `TimeZone` and `BasicZoneProcessor` with one timezone consumes 9 kB bytes of flash and 324 bytes of RAM.